Cleaach/aroundnus/README.md

     This will automatically create the `frontend/android/` and `frontend/ios/` folders.

+4. Replace `frontend/node_modules/@azesmway/react-native-unity/android/src/main/java/com/azesmwayreactnativeunity/UPlayer.java` with the `UIPlayer.java` file in the root directory of the repository.
-4. Go to `frontend/node_modules/@azesmway/react-native-unity` and copy the contents of the `unity/` folder into the `unity/` folder at the root of the repository.
+5. Go to `frontend/node_modules/@azesmway/react-native-unity` and copy the contents of the `unity/` folder into the `unity/` folder at the root of the repository.
-5. Using Unity Hub, select **Add new project** and open the `unity/` folder (in the root of the repository).
+6. Using Unity Hub, select **Add new project** and open the `unity/` folder (in the root of the repository).

 Refer to the relevant per-OS sections below for your intended phone's OS.